Complete Guide to Compound Interest

 Open Savings Goal CalculatorStarting early: a 10-year head start

-Time is the most powerful variable in the formula.
-Consider two scenarios, both contributing $200/month at 5%:
+Time is the most powerful variable in the compound interest formula, and the reason is that each year of growth builds on all previous years.
+Consider two scenarios, both contributing $200 per month at 5%:

-Person A contributed $24,000 more but ended up with approximately $108,000 more.
+Person A contributed only $24,000 more but ended up with approximately $108,000 more.
 That extra 10 years of compounding nearly doubled the final balance.
-Every year of delay costs more than the last because it removes the year with the largest potential growth (the final year, when the balance is highest).
+Each year of delay costs more than the last because it removes the year with the largest potential growth, which is always the final year when the balance is highest.

 Common compounding scenarios